 - 1/2 cup of cold water

-- 1 cup cooked winter squashes, sweet potatoes and zucchini, ground up
+- 1 cup cooked winter squashes, sweet potatoes, and zucchini, ground up

-Combine chicken broth, flour and vegetables in a mixing bowl and pour cold water over it to form a dough.
+Combine chicken broth, flour, and vegetables in a mixing bowl and pour cold water over it to form a dough.

-Once cut, put these cookies on a non-stick sheet and put it into a preheated oven to bake it.
+Once cut, put these cookies on a non-stick sheet and put them into a preheated oven to bake them.
 Bake at 350 ºF for around 20 minutes.

-Making your dog drink a lot of water is also key, because you need to make him urinate more.
-Constant urination will stop the formation of struvite crystals in dogs, and can help your pet dilute them faster.
+Making your dog drink a lot of water is also vital because you need to make him urinate more.
+Constant urination will stop the formation of struvite crystals in dogs and help your pet dilute them faster.